Please click on the name below to see the artwork in detail and learn more about its history.

 Ethics of the Fathers

-David the Psalmist is (1960) is a tile mosaic based on a painting by renowned Jewish graphic artist Arthur Szyk.
+David the Psalmist is (1960) a tile mosaic based created as a concept from the work of renowned Jewish graphic artist Arthur Szyk.

 This mosaic contains more than 50,000 pieces of glass tiles.
+The harp, the sword and the crown are symbolic of David's greatest contributions to his people and the world.
 The thousands of individual pieces of tile give the appearance of a fine oil painting.

 The Pentecost Festival of Revelation (1964) is reproduced from the painting by the A. Raymond Katz.
 It depicts the season of the giving of our law and the offering of the first fruits of hardest on the alter of the ancient temple.
 The burning bush and the ten commandments on Mount Sinai portray the deeper spiritual meaning of the Shavuot holiday.